DeakoLights/local-integrations/API.md

 This can take place when the request that the client has sent to the Deako Connect is malformed.

+5) REQUEST_INVALID

+This can take place when the request that the client has sent contains information that is invalid(i.e an incorrect uuid value).

 # 4.0 MDNS (Bonjour)